tu-delft-library/planning_for_rdm/book/stage_1.md

 - It's recommended that you plan out how you will process the raw personal data in advance.
 Once collected, any personal data should be anonymised and/or pseudonymised as soon as possible.

-Anonymisation involves removing all identifying characteristics from the data so that it can no longer be used to re-identify individual study participants.
-Anonymisation is irreversible.
+**Anonymisation** involves removing all identifying characteristics from the data so that it can no longer be used to re-identify individual study participants.
+Anonymisation is **irreversible**.

-Pseudonymisation involves replacing identifying information with codes or pseudonyms, and keeping track of the codes using a key file or linkage file (which should be stored separately from the raw data in an encrypted or password-protected file).
-Pseudonymisation is reversible with the key.
+**Pseudonymisation** involves replacing identifying information with codes or pseudonyms, and keeping track of the codes using a key file or linkage file (which should be stored separately from the raw data in an encrypted or password-protected file).
+Pseudonymisation is **reversible with the key**.